Skip to main content

 23 mentions Positive Neutral Negative

 • “I appreciate that the developers prioritize stability over rushing out updates.
-I'd rather wait for a polished experience than deal with bugs that could ruin my gameplay.”
+I'd rather wait for a polished experience than deal with bugs that ruin my gameplay.”

 • “It's an incomplete and buggy mess, unplayable without asking for help and learning about its quirks.”